GTFRL/Benchmarking-of-Reinforcement-Learning-via-Converse-Optimality/code mode 1/README.md

-# Generating Informative Benchmarks for Reinforcement Learning
+# Benchmarking Reinforcement Learning, Mode 1

 `publ2025-code-converse` contains **two demonstrations**, one of sensetivity testing, and the other of capabilities of problem generators.